An article about the best things to Do and See in Holbox Island including how to get to Holbox from Cancun.

 Located a few hours away from Cancun and Playa del Carmen, Holbox Island will offer you a look back in time to how the Riviera Maya used to be before the rise of mass tourism.

 Interested in relaxing in one of the most beautiful places in the world?
-I hope you enjoy this article about how to survive Holbox Island (please don’t make the same stupid mistake we did) and don’t forget to leave a comment my wonder friends!
+I hope you enjoy this article about the best things to do and see in Holbox Island my friends!

 It was the most wonderful time.
 It was the most dreadful time.